wxMaxima-developers/wxmaxima/info/wxmaxima.md

 Command-line arguments
 ======================

-Most operating systems provide less complicated ways of starting programs than the command line so this possibility is only rarely used. _wxMaxima_ still provides some command-line switches, though.
+Most operating systems provide less complicated ways of starting programs than the command-line so this possibility is only rarely used. _wxMaxima_ still provides some command-line switches, though.

 * `-v` or `--version`: Output the version information
 * `-h` or `--help`: Output a short help text